tweag/asterius/docs/building.md

 The `make-packages.py` script will checkout our custom GHC [fork](https://github.com/TerrorJack/ghc), run `hadrian` to generate some autogen files, and generate several Haskell packages in `lib`.
 A run takes ~5min on CI.
 This script only needs to be run once.
 After that, Asterius can be built using vanilla GHC.

+If it's inconvenient to run `make-packages.py`, it's also possible to download the generated packages from the CI artifacts.
+Check the CI log of a recent commit, and one of the artifacts is named `lib`.
+Download and unzip it in the project root directory.

 ### Building `asterius`